-The Hall continues to be very well used with a wide range of activities ranging from art classes, dance classes, band practice as well as private parties and celebrations.
+In general, the Hall has continued to be a popular venue for local events.
+As in previous years, the Hall was well used up to March this year, with a spectrum of activities including antiques fairs, art classes, dance classes, band practice as well as private parties and celebrations.
 Many organisations also use the Hall for meetings: schools, North Devon District Council, Young Farmers, Women’s Institute and the Tarka Rail Association for example.

-Umberleigh Village Hall has for thirty years been the venue for the very popular Umberleigh Pantomime, produced by the Really Useless Theatre Company.
-The performances as always were well attended – this year £250 was kindly donated to the Hall from the proceeds.
-We greatly value this ongoing relationship.
-The Bell also made a donation from their proceeds at the bar.
+Umberleigh Village Hall has for more than thirty years been the venue for the very popular Umberleigh Pantomime, produced by the Really Useless Theatre Company.
+The 2020 performances performance of Camelot were, as always ,well attended We greatly value this ongoing relationship.
+The Bell made a donation from their proceeds at the bar.

 Of course, nothing at the Hall happens without the hard work and dedication of a large number of local people who give freely of their time to plan, organise, set up, clear away all the many events we host.
+Our fund-raising group remains active in coming up with innovative ways of making money through popular events , such as the Village BBQ for example.
 In addition, the regular tasks of grass cutting, hedge trimming and general maintenance work are all undertaken by volunteers.
-We are also lucky to have a caretaker who takes a real pride in keeping the hall looking the way our users expect to see it.
-However, as some residents move away and others join our community, we are always pleased to welcome new and (dare I say it?) younger volunteers to help run this vital asset.
+However, as some residents move away and others join our community, we are always pleased to welcome new volunteers to help run this vital asset.

 I think it can be fairly said that UVH plays an important role in fostering a real sense of community and belonging.
-I look forward to seeing the hall continue to create an environment in which the entire community – young and old – can benefit by active involvement in the range of activities we support.
+Now the Hall has re-opened , I look forward to seeing it continuing to create an environment in which the entire community – young and old – can benefit by active involvement in the range of activities we support.

 David J. Hawkings

 Chairman,Umberleigh Village Hall Committee

 4 October 2020